 If you are looking for a refreshing way to engage in nature during the warm months, check out the available rentals from James River Runners, You can acquire all of the resources you need to canoe, kayak, tube, camp and fish along the James River.

-After learning about all of the exciting attributes of your new home, it is vital that you choose one of the best luxury apartments Charlottesville has to offer to make your experience complete.
+After learning about all of the exciting attributes of your new home, it is vital that you choose one of the best Charlottesville apartments near UVA has to offer to make your experience complete.
 The Standard at Charlottesville provides residents with spacious rooms, stylish furniture packages, on-site retail and an advanced fitness facility.
 Contact our office today to schedule a tour!